AmCham China Initiative • 2026

 Ready to Enter?

-Click to download the submission guideline and submit your essay to essay250@amchamchina.org.
+Download the submission form and submit your essay to essay250@amchamchina.org.
 The deadline is July 4, 2026.

 Key Dates